 How to avoid this trap…

-There are definitely great Themes out there which have been built with a particular business type in mind (Hairdressers, Nightclubs etc.) – although these typically go out of their way to ensure the Theme Demo highlights exactly what in-built functionality it has to benefit your business website and website administration.
+There are definitely great Themes out there which have been built with a particular business type in mind – these typically go out of their way to ensure the Theme Demo highlights exactly what in-built functionality it has to benefit your business website and website administration.

-Don’t choose a “Themed” Theme.
-Instead, find a popular and powerful multi-use theme.
-Then find suitable plugins to assist with the development and management of your websites purpose.
+Install the very basic and lightweight “Hello Theme”, and then find suitable plugins to assist with the development and management of your websites purpose.